 - instigating greater collaboration with students helping peers and sometimes their teachers; and

 - giving teachers additional impetus to take on a coaching and advisory role.

-Pew Internet offers thoughtful reports, online presentations and latest findings about the impact of the Internet on American life.
+Pew Research Center offers thoughtful reports, online presentations and latest findings about the impact of the Internet on American life.

 SRI International researches how to improve student learning, enhance teaching effectiveness, develop meaningful assessments, and evaluate program impacts in preschool, K–12 schools, community colleges, and informal settings such as museums.
 Check out their recent projects.

 ● Computing & Internet Groups